bioexcel/qmmm_bpg/input_preparation/QM_treatment.rst

-It will guide on how to use various options within CP2K, and give some general advice but it will not give any information about what choices are best for your system.
+It will guide on how to use various options within CP2K, and give some general advice but it will not give any information about what specific choices (e.g. basis sets and XC functionals) are best for your system.

 --------------------------------------
 Mechanics of a DFT calculation in CP2K